dj1103/horang-forwarder/README.md

 ## License and Copyright

-The Horang log forwarder is Copyright 2024 D Jang and licensed under the MIT License.
+The Horang log forwarder is Copyright 2024 Dave Jang and licensed under the MIT License.
 See 'LICENSE' for the terms of its release.

 https://opensource.org/license/mit